 Our growing, interdisciplinary research team brings together a dynamic group of people who share a passion for improving the human condition at work.
-Our wider community of partners includes scholars from many fields, experts from philanthropies, and pracitioners from a variety of organizations.
+Our wider community of partners includes scholars from many fields, experts from philanthropies, and practitioners from a variety of organizations.

 Matt Bloom Ph.D., Principal Investigator, University of Notre Dame

-Bob Bretz Ph.D., Co-PI, University of Notre Dame
+Mary Bales, Post-Doctoral Scholar & Co-PI, University of Notre Dame

 Amy Colbert Ph.D., Co-PI, University of Iowa

 Amy Colbert is Associate Professor of Management at the University of Iowa.
 She received her PhD in Organizational Behavior and Human Resource Management from the Tippie College of Business at The University of Iowa in 2004.
 Amy studies intrinsic motivation, leadership, and work-family dynamics in addition to her interest in well-being.
 She grew up near Hannibal, MO and during high school was an official tour guide of that historic town.
 Amy lives close to Iowa City with her husband Mike, and her two sons Ben and Matt.